Work Group Report.

 Contract pricing for sales of alternative jet fuel between a person claiming the credit and the final consumer must be adjusted to reflect the per gallon credit.

-B&O Tax Credit for Purchases of Alternative Jet Fuel.
+Business and Occupation Tax Credit for Purchases of Alternative Jet Fuel.

 A B&O credit is also available for certain purchases of alternative jet fuel.
 The credit is equal to $1 for each gallon of alternative jet fuel that has at least 50 percent less carbon dioxide equivalent emissions than conventional jet fuel.
 The credit amount increases by $0.02 for each additional 1 percent reduction in carbon dioxide equivalent emissions beyond 50 percent.
 The credit may not exceed $2 per gallon of alternative jet fuel.